niklak/dom_query/Examples.md

 }
 println!("{:-<50}", "");

-// :only-text selects an element that contains only a single text node, with no child elements.
+// :only-text selects an element that contains only a single text node,
+// with no child elements.
 // It can be combined with other pseudo-classes to achieve more specific selections.
-// For example, to select a <div> inside an <a> that has no siblings and no child elements other than text. println!("Single <div> inside an <a> with text only:");
+// For example, to select a <div> inside an <a>
+//that has no siblings and no child elements other than text. println!("Single <div> inside an <a> with text only:");
 for el in doc.select("a div:only-text:only-child").iter() {
     println!("{}", el.text().trim());